Last Updated: April 2, 2021

 That covers almost all of us.

 Those who like to work with people actually carry out the one-on-one parts of this overall mission statement.
 They provide the mental health and substance abuse counseling, they teach people about going to work on time and speaking respectfully to an employer of a different background, and they teach GED courses and in vocational and higher education classrooms.
 They teach social skills to people who have none because they have been stuck in a neighborhood with a concentration of poverty where almost any behavior is tolerated.

 Those who like to work with ideas the lead in this two or three-year planning process we envision, lining up the partnerships with multiple agencies and entities.
 They figure out how to leverage a federal program with a slight subsidy from a state program, bringing in a community foundation to fill the gaps.
 They think up the financing.
+They look for prototypes in other cities or in the same metro area, and they also analyze carefully what makes a particular neighborhood suffering from a concentration of poverty different from any other such neighborhood.
+They look for subtle sources of discrimination that relegate good people to that particular neighborhood.

 Now we speak directly to those who like to work with things, specifically with buildings.
 You need to go out and find the people who straddle ideas and things and visual thinking.
 They're called architects.
 Find some money to hire them, and then hold their feet to the fire until they come up with some practical and pretty ways to adapt your existing housing stock to work in some affordable housing units all over your town or city.

 Remember the "big house" or "mansion apartment" concept, where what appears to be a large house (typical of turn-of-the-century, 1920s, or 2000s development) actually is a three-plex or a four-plex.
-Perhaps and even preferably it's owner-occupied in one section, and the other two or three units are occupied by lower-income individuals trying to get on their feet.
+Perhaps and even preferably it's owner-occupied in one section, and the other two or three units are occupied by lower-income individuals or households trying to get on their feet.